Hippocampome-Org/hco_dev_docs/docs/gridcell_metrics/recreating_results.md

 convert_to_ac, 0
 ```
 The threshold of a 0.19 HDgridScore was used as a minimum score to identify a cell as a grid cell.
 Cells with scores below that were discarded from analysis.
 Specifically, of cells n1-n29, cells n7 and n9 were excluded for having scores of 0.17.

+All cells, at threshold 31%, n1-n29 (excluding n7 and n9) were indentified through visual detection to have field detection without errors as described in the article.
+This is with the exception of n3 and n29, which were found to have errors with their detection.
+One can view the field detection plots the software generates to recreate these results.